Read more detailed section descriptions below.

 Leaving the reservoir, the course returns back up the forest road until you reach the Slate Springs Trail.
 Along this trail you will take a short out-and-back to the best kept secret in the Hone Quarry area -- an amazing 15' waterfall.
 After punching your bib, you will return to the Slate Springs Trail and begin the final major climb of the race.
 Over the next 2 miles the course climbs over 2000' as you make your way up to Flagpole Knob Aid Station (mile 24.8) -- towering at an elevation of 4,360'.

-This is one of the easiest sections of the course.
-The race follows a gravel forest service road down to the Big Hollow Aid Station.
-This section is 85% downhill with great views to the east throughout.
+The race follows a gravel forest service road .7 miles downhill before turning onto rolling single track over Bother Knob.
+Then the course returns back to double track, winding its way down to the Big Hollow Aid Station.
+This section has many great views to the east throughout.

-Runners will return back up the forest road for .75 miles, before turning onto the Big Hollow Trail.
+Runners will turn left onto the Big Hollow Trail.
 Mostly downhill, this double and single-track trail will let you experience some amazing exposed ridgeline running as you wind your way back down to the valley floor below via the scenic Heartbreak trail for the last 3 miles.
 At the bottom you will cross a few small streams, before reaching the gravel road that will take you back to the Campground Aid Station.

 This is a 4 mile, 100% paved section that is slightly downhill nearly the entire way to the finish.
 Watch for cars on this stretch, and note that headlamps will be required after dark.
 With the technical terrain behind you, enjoy the easy running and glide your way to the finish line back at the Briery Branch Church!